 Promoting gender diversity in sports leadership is crucial for a number of reasons.
 Firstly, it improves diversity and inclusion which is essential for a healthy society.
 Having diverse leaders in sports can challenge stereotypes, break down barriers, and encourage more women and girls to participate in sports.

-Cela peut vous intéresser : The influence of sports in shaping political ideologies and movements.
+Cela peut vous intéresser : The art of sports diplomacy: how international relations are influenced by sports.

 Secondly, promoting gender diversity can result in better decision making.
 A diverse leadership team can provide different perspectives, leading to more innovative ideas and strategies.
 This is supported by a study published on Google Scholar that suggests that organizations with gender-diverse leadership often outperform their less diverse counterparts.